This post may contain affiliate links. See my privacy policy for details.

 I got Mr Magpie to eat salmon.

 My son ate half a piece.
-Oh, I know, that doesn’t sound like a win, but I have bemoaned the fact that I am the ONLY seafood lover in this household.
-I finally gave up and told everyone they can eat toast and butter, but Mama is eating her seafood.
+Oh, I know, that doesn’t sound like a win, but I have lamented the fact that I am the ONLY seafood lover in this household.
+I finally gave up and told everyone they could eat toast and butter, but Mama was eating her seafood.
 They can starve.
 I’m SO over it.

 How To Make Garlic Grilled Salmon